kevindomm/kevindomm.github.io/_posts/2016-04-14-twitter-meter.markdown

 12. Place the Application in the `dev` space.

-13. Connect it to the `hackathon-RAD` application.
+13. Connect it to the `hackathon-rad` application.

 14. Click the `CREATE` button.